muratk3n/thirdwave/en/README.md

 square with one side 284.38 km
 ```

-An area by 290 km x 290 km. of panels.
-SA Rub' al Khali desert is
+An area 290 km x 290 km. of panels.
+SA Rub' al Khali desert is 650,000
-650,000 km^2, 1/7th of that area is needed approximately.
-It's not a
+km^2, 1/7th of that area is needed approximately.
+It's not a small
-small area, sure, but not insane large, like Texas?
-If we are
+area, sure, but not insane large, like Texas?
+If we are desparate, we
-desparate, we might see some unorthodox engineering.
+might see some unorthodox engineering.

 ---